movementlabsxyz/MIP/MIP/mip-73/README.md

 ## Motivation

 This model is the result of the co-location.
+The [MIP-54: Biarritz Model](https://github.com/movementlabsxyz/MIP/pull/54) has been the starting point.
+The SanFran Model is a further development of the Biarritz Model, which includes the Lock/Mint-Native Bridge, and adds the features or components mentioned in the Abstract.
+It focuses on providing fast finality settlement, see [MIP-37](https://github.com/movementlabsxyz/MIP/pull/37), as well as a sustainable operation of the bridge.

 ## Specification